Panek89/CarFactory.Employees/Docs/Invariants/personal-id.md

 ## Invariants list

-- Must be exactly 11 characters long
-- Cannot be null
-- Cannot contain spaces
-- Even though it is of type string, it must contain only a sequence of digits
-- Special characters, characters not allowed
+- In Polish law it must represent a unique citizen number, i.e. the PESEL number